SwarnenduDasKW/Country-Capital-Flag/README.md

    The code to keep footer at the bottom is done for the quiz page but need a generic solution.
 5. Don't like the white background - Done
 6. The Navbar disappears on scrolling - It's not hapenning now.
-7. Upon loading of the quiz page if user clicks of previous button the application crashes. - Disabled the previous button on the 1st question and the next button on the last question
+7. Upon loading of the quiz page if user clicks of previous button the application crashes. - Done.
+   Disabled the previous button on the 1st question and the next button on the last question
-8. Remember the previous answers so that user can see the chosen answers. - Done
+8. Remember the previous choise so that user can see the chosen answers. - Done
 9. Remove the "Check Answer" and Score.
 Replace that by Submit button.
 A report will popup showing user's selection and correct answer and score.
 10. Code cleanup and organize the components properly
-11. When the countries are loading show "Loading..." in the page not "No data found"
+11. When the countries are loading show "Loading..." not "No data found"
+12. Implement 3 difficulty levels for the quiz.
+Easy - Medium - Hard

+Defects

+1. Faulty scoring system.
+2. In the country capital quiz duplicate answer is shown.
+This is because Country Niue and Jamica have the same capital name Kingston.

+Git commands
+git init
+git add .
+git commit -m "first commit"
+git remote add origin https://github.com/SwarnenduDasKW/Country-Capital-Flag.git git push -u origin master